zuozhenggh/learning-library/developer-library/mytodoreact/setup-dev-environment/setup-dev-environment.md

-## MyToDoReact version 1.0.
-Copyright (c) 2021 Oracle, Inc.

-Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/

-# Part 1 --  Setup OCI, Cloud shell, OKE, ATP and OCIR
+# Setup Dev Environment

-## **Summary**
+## Introduction

-In this ~25-30 minute Part I of the lab, you will configure your development environment and collect information that will be used later throughout this workshop
+In this  lab, you will configure your development environment and collect information that will be used later throughout this workshop.

+Estimated Lab Time: ~25-30 minutes

 ### Objectives

-* Setup an OCI account
 * Launch Cloud Shell
 * Download the workshop code and scripts from GitHub
 * Set up an OCI Compartment and install a two nodes OKE cluster